chriscremer/Other_Code/multicore/README.txt

-Example how to use Python multiprocessing
+Examples on how to use the Python multiprocessing packages